4scuti/stacksurvey/README.md

 ## Acknowledgements

 * "Udacity AI" (ChatGPT), the idea to transform x values to appropriate a linear regression into a logarithmic regression.
-* ChatGPT, clarification on logarithmic regression results and interpretation.